st-bert/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 ### Consumer groups
-The problem is, if we scale up the number of instances of a message consumer, both instances of the product microservice will consume the same messages.
+The problem is, if we scale up the number of instances of a message consumer, they will all consume the same messages.
 We can avoid this issue by making use of *consumer groups*.
 Each consumer binding can use the `spring.cloud.stream.bindings.<bindingName>.group` property to specify a group name.
 Consumers within the same group compete for the same messages.

 Modify `docker-compose.yml` to activate the *groups* profile for the consumers.